BKinya/Android-FAQ/README.md

 - Check for [Jetpack Compose Newsletters](https://twitter.com/alexstyl/status/1662740985456263168?s=20) here.

 ### Which Architecture should I use in my app?
-There exist several architecture patterns: MVP, MVVM, MVI, Redux and much more.
+There exist several architecture patterns: MVP, MVC, MVVM, MVI, Redux and much more.
 Architecture patterns are guidelines for building quality apps.
 They are not cut-on-stone rules.

 All best practices can be applied to any architecture pattern.